 Invest in training

 One of the challenges of AI in QA is making heads or tails of it.
-Modern AI testing tools are very intuitive, they don’t even require previous QA experience.
+Modern AI end-to-end testing tools are very intuitive, they don’t even require previous QA experience.

 At the same time, you should understand how to work efficiently within the specific tool.